 Term Bill of Exchange

-It is a bill which is drawn for a specific time period.
-This type of bill has either fixed future date or determinable future time.
+A bill drawn for a specific time period.
+This type of bill has either a fixed future date or determinable future time.

 Trade Bill of Exchange

-A trade bill of exchange is drawn and accepted as a result of sale and purchase of goods on credit.
-This type of bill is drawn by the creditor (Seller) and accepted by the debtor (Buyer).
+A bill drawn and accepted due to the sale and purchase of goods on credit.
+This type of bill is drawn by the creditor (seller) and accepted by the debtor (buyer).

 Accommodation Bill of Exchange

-Accommodation bill is drawn and accepted without sale and purchase of goods.
-The main purpose of such bill is to provide financial assistance to one or both the parties.
-This bill does not come into existence due to any trading activity.
+A bill drawn and accepted without the sale and purchase of goods.
+The main purpose of this bill is to provide financial assistance to one or both parties.
+The bill does not come into existence due to any trading activity.

 Inland Bill of Exchange

-It is a bill that is drawn, accepted and payable in the same country.
-Actually, the drawer and acceptor of this bill live in the same country.
+A bill drawn, accepted, and payable in the same country.
+Both the drawer and acceptor of this bill live in the same country.

 Foreign Bill of Exchange

-A bill which is drawn in one country and accepted and payable in another country is called a foreign bill of exchange.
-Actually, drawer and drawee of this bill are the residents of two different countries.
+A bill drawn in one country and accepted and payable in another country.
+Both the drawer and drawee of this bill live in two different countries.